dylanaraps/pxltrm/README.md

 <img src="https://i.imgur.com/njPMM2m.png" alt="pxltrm" align="right"
 width="51%">

 `pxltrm` is a terminal pixel art editor written in pure bash.
-It allows you to draw pixel art without a mouse.
+Draw pixel art without a mouse using intuitive hotkeys.

-You can use all 256 terminal colors and all hex colors (*if your terminal supports true-color*).
-Pair `pxltrm` with [pywal](https://github.com/dylanaraps/pywal) to use palettes generated from your wallpaper.

-You can easily save and load your work.
-Each saved “screen” is just a series of escape sequences.
-Using `cat` you can easily view your art in the terminal. (*hint hint, you can also open text files*).

-Multiple “brushes” are also supported.
-They’re just characters so you can draw with pretty much anything you like.
+- Fast (*Less than 150 lines of pure bash*).
+- Lightweight (*Low on CPU/Memory usage*).
+- Supports 256 color terminal palette.
+- Supports all hex colors (*through true-color terminals*).
+- Undo/Redo of open screens.
+- Save/Load screens.
+- View saved screens with `cat`.
+- Use any character or string as a brush.
+- Responds to window resize.
+- Vim `hjkl` movement.

 **Note:** This is a work in-progress.
 When you break it, let me know!